WebOrigami/docs/src/content/pattern/representations.md

 ## Pros and cons

-In the constraints of our sample data, all three approaches produce the same output, but they each offer different pros and cons:
+In the constraints of our sample data, all three approaches produce the same output, but they offer different pros and cons:

 |          | &emsp; | Object                      | &emsp; | Files                  | &emsp; | Function                    |
 | -------- | ------ | :-------------------------- | ------ | :--------------------- | ------ | :-------------------------- |